priyambj/erudite-py/README.md

 Docker
 ---
 We also provide a docker image including all needed libraries to run the framework.
-The docker image can be run using
+We suggest the following procedure for using it on MacOs or any Linux distribution with the newest docker version installed.
 ```
+# Clone our github repositiory into erudite
+git clone git@github.com:BMKEG/erudite-py.git erudite
+# move into the erudite folder
+cd erudite
+# run the docker image (first run takes some time, because it needs to download the whole image)
-docker run -i -t -p 8888:8888 floriangeigl/erudite
+docker run -i -t -v $PWD:/home/erudite/erudite -w=/home/erudite/erudite --rm -p 8888:8888 floriangeigl/erudite
 ```

-The framework within the docker image can be found at /home/erudite/erudite/.
-Please consider using ```git pull``` within this directory to update to the latest version available.
-The included ipython notebooks should then be available at localhost:8888.
+Congratulations - You're now within the docker image at /home/erudite/erudite.
+This directory is you're github repository mounted into docker, meaning that any changes you make will be available after exiting docker in you're local repository.
+Some important things to mention:
+### iPyhton Notebooks
+As soon as you start the image, you can access an ipython notebook server with your browser on port 8888 (if you want to change this port just modify the -p paramter to you're preferences (```-p YOUR_DESIRED_PORT:8888```).
+Modifications of the notebooks are made in you're local github repository, meaning that they are available after you shut down the docker image.
+If you're running docker on a server make use of port-forwarding to access the notebooks (```ssh -L 8888:127.0.0.1:8888``` where the first 8888 is your local desired port and the second refers to the port on the server - if you changed ```-p``` to another port please adjust the later 8888 in this cmd)

+### Installing Libraries
+You can install any python libraries needed using conda or pip.
+Be aware that they are gone as soon as you shut down the container.
+If the libraries are important for all users of erudite, please add them to our official docker image.

+As an alternative you can remove the ```--rm``` paramter from the docker run cmd.
+This will prevent removing the container after exiting it.
+You can list all containers with ```docker ps -a```.
+Copy the CONTAINER ID and replace floriangeigl/erudite with the ID for re-entering the container.
+This will keep any changes made to the image over shutdowns.

 Hint: If you need root privileges within the container add ```-u root``` to the run command.

 ### Updating to the latest docker image
 After the inital run you can always update to the latest docker image using:
 ```
 docker pull floriangeigl/erudite
 ```
-Please be aware that your data within the docker image might get lost during the update.
-Hence we recommend to commit and push your changes to the erudite github repository before doing the udpate.